Debugging with Logcat

 Switching the Logcat functionality on and off

 To enable/disable logcat, in the main menu navigate to Tools | Android and toggle the Enable ADB Integration option.

 By default, the Logcat tab is activated automatically every time an application is deployed and launched successfully.
 You can disable automatic display of the Logcat pane by performing the following steps:

-- Switch to the Logcat tab and clear the Show logcat automatically check box.
+Switch to the Miscellaneous tab and clear the Show logcat automatically checkbox.

 Defining the scope of log data to display

-For detailed instructions on how to configure these options, refer to Android tool window.
+For detailed instructions on how to configure these options, refer to Android Monitor tool window.